Pure Cycle Corporation Announces Financial Results for its Fourth Quarter and Fiscal Year Ended August 31, 2019

-DENVER, CO / ACCESSWIRE / November 7, 2019 / Pure Cycle Corporation (NASDAQ:PCYO) ("Pure Cycle" or the "Company") today reported financial results for its fourth quarter and fiscal year ended August 31, 2019.
+DENVER, CO / ACCESSWIRE / November 12, 2019 / Pure Cycle Corporation (NASDAQ:PCYO) ("Pure Cycle" or the "Company") today reported corrected financial results for its fourth quarter and fiscal year ended August 31, 2019.

 Fourth Quarter and Fiscal Year Ended August 31, 2019 Highlights: